The strong K\"unneth theorem for topological periodic cyclic homology: Conditional convergence of the lefthand spectral sequence (Proof of Lemma )

 is conditionally convergent.
 We have a map of filtered spectra

 that induces an isomorphism on $\pi^{\Gr}_{*,*}$ since $\pi_{*}X$ is bounded below (for example, see Lemma~\ref{lem:EMSS}).
-The map is also a total weak equivalence by Theorem~\ref{main:finite} and its analogue when $G=C_{p}$.
-Proposition~\ref{prop:gradedequiv} now implies that the map is an objectwise weak equivalence. \end{proof}
+The proof is completed by showing that this map is an objectwise weak equivalence.
+We do this by applying Proposition~\ref{prop:gradedequiv} and showing that the map is a total weak equivalence.
+To see that the map is a total weak equivalence, it suffices to observe that $TX'$ is small as a $T^{M}\!A$-module.
+This is the content of Theorem~\ref{main:finite} in the case of main interest when $X=N^{\cy}(\aX')$ and $G=\bT$, and follows in the current generality by its generalization, Theorem~\ref{thm:genfinite} (together with Proposition~\ref{prop:finite}), proved in Section~\ref{sec:tpfg}. \end{proof}